 To be eligible to apply to this discipline, a museum must:

-be open to the public for at least 180 days each year;
+Be open to the public for at least 180 days each year;

-own or utilize collections, including works of art, historical artifacts, or other tangible objects, whether live or inanimate;
+Own or utilize collections, including works of art, historical artifacts, or other tangible objects, whether live or inanimate;

-care for these collections, including works of art, historical artifacts, or other tangible objects; and
+Care for these collections, including works of art, historical artifacts, or other tangible objects; and

-exhibit these collections, including works of art, historical artifacts, or other tangible objects to the public on a regular schedule.
+Exhibit these collections, including works of art, historical artifacts, or other tangible objects to the public on a regular schedule.

 Museums are encouraged but not required to participate in the American Alliance of Museums' Museum Assessment Program (MAP) and to pursue or maintain national accreditation through American Alliance of Museums (AAM), American Zoological Association (AZA), or Zoological Association of America (ZAA).